|

 He was captured at Falling Waters, Maryland, on 14 Jul 1863 and

-held prisoner at Point Lookout, Maryland.
-He was exchanged
+held prisoner at Point Lookout, Maryland for over a year.
+He was

 in either July or August 1864 and returned to duty.
 On 02